Seagate/cortx-re/solutions/community-deploy/cloud/AWS/README.md

 ## Cleanup

-You can clean-up all AWS infrastructure created using following command.
+You can clean-up the AWS infrastructure created using following command,
 ```
 terraform validate && terraform destroy -var-file user.tfvars --auto-approve
 ```